Cervical Cancer ScreeningAt a Glance Screening & Results Your Risk Factors About HPV & HPV Vaccine How to Book a Pap Test Myths & Facts Resources

-- Have Pap tests regularly even if you’re vaccinated against HPV, since the vaccine doesn’t protect against all types of HPV that can cause cervical cancer.
+- Have Pap tests regularly even if you’ve had the HPV vaccine, since the vaccine doesn’t protect against all types of HPV that can cause cervical cancer.

-- Smoking and second-hand smoke increases the risk of cervical cancer in women with HPV, so try to avoid both as much as possible.
+- Smoking and second-hand smoke increases the risk of cervical cancer in women with HPV.
+Try to avoid both as much as possible.